Saiuz/Alexa-Reservations/DevNotes.md

 **Reservation, Pre-save action (new reservation)**

   1. Done ~~Add the fixed expense items from the room plan.~~
-  2. **IN PROGRESS** If multiple rooms with individual bills, add the correct number of room expense items. (clone existing from plan).
+  2. **Done** If multiple rooms with individual bills, add the correct number of room expense items. (clone existing from plan).
-  3. For items whose counts equal the days stayed, pre-set the counts.
+  3. Complete rigorous testing of expense item addition, modification when a reservation is edited.

  **To-do items:**